 MassTrails Grant Program Overview

 MassTrails provides grants to support recreational trail and shared use pathway projects across the Commonwealth.
-Grant amounts are dependent on the project and its needs, but generally range from $10,000 to $100,000 with grants of up to $300,000 awarded to projects demonstrating critical network connections of regional significance.
+Grant amounts are dependent on the project and its needs, but generally range from $5,000 to $100,000 with grants of up to $300,000 awarded to projects demonstrating critical network connections of regional significance.

 Eligible grant activities include project development, design, engineering, permitting, construction, and maintenance of recreational trails, shared-use pathways, and the amenities that support trails.

 MassTrails grants are REIMBURSABLE, meaning grantees must first pay for expenditures themselves and then submit for reimbursement using the required documentation.

 MassTrails grants are MATCHING grants and require that proponents provide a minimum of 20% of the total project cost.